pywkt/shsms-frontend/README.md

 ### Issues/Bugs
 If there's something wrong with the app, or a new feature worth talking about, submit a ticket for it through Github and it will be addressed.

+### December 28, 2021 v1.3.0 Release
+   * Added delete button to contact settings modal
+   * Fix incoming text to show number if it's a shortcode
+   * Changes in Settings happen onChange and db is updated
+   * Moved Settings to drawer from modal
+   * Fixed 'delete contact' button error
+   * General cleanup

 ### October 25, 2021 - v1.2.0 Release
    * Added ability to rename connected numbers
    * Added ability to drag/drop/reorder connected numbers